yozorajs/yozora/CONTRIBUTING.md

 compiles ESM/CJS TypeScript consumers against the public declarations.
 Run it after either build mode.

+Documentation generators are native ESM scripts, type-checked through JSDoc and `@ts-check`.
+Documentation checks and their tests bundle the parser sources with tsdown into a temporary directory that is removed after loading, so they do not require a package build first.

 ## Adding a new tokenizer

 1. Copy an existing tokenizer directory under `tokenizers/` (e.g. `tokenizers/emphasis`) as a